'Hundreds of thousands' of free tickets pledged for Games opening ceremony

 With demand far outstripping supply, Paris 2024 organisers have faced a stream of criticism online and even from some athletes over the price of tickets, which first went on sale in February and March.

-A second release, which began on May 11, has led to outrage over prices as high as 2,700 euros ($2900) for the paying positions for the opening ceremony.
+A second release of tickets, which began on May 11, has led to outrage over prices of tickets for across many sports at the Games.
+For the opening ceremony they run as high as 2,700 euros ($2900).

 "I'm not even sure that my family will be able to come to see me, it's so expensive," Belgium's Nafissatou Thiam, a two-time Olympic heptathlon champion, told Belgian media DH recently.